Car Lease Calculator

 - Lease vs. Buy: Which is Better for You?

 How to Calculate a Lease Payment

-There are several steps involved to calculate a car lease payment, but first, let’s cover what a lease is.
+There are a few steps involved in calculating a car lease payment, which we’ll cover below.
+But first, let’s cover what a lease is.

 What is an Auto Lease and How is it Different From a Loan?

 Leasing is a way to drive a vehicle without actually owning it.
 Leasing is a great alternative to purchasing.
 Why?
 It helps you to avoid many of the negative aspects of buying a vehicle, whether you would finance it over time or pay in full upfront with a cash payment.

 Leasing a vehicle is generally similar to renting one, except that a lease usually lasts for a much longer term than a typical vacation or business car rental.
 What they both have in common is that you are paying for the use of the vehicle, and not for the vehicle itself.

 By separating these two parts of the vehicle ownership equation, you are only responsible for the part of the vehicle that you use, which also includes depreciation over the term of the lease.
 The leasing company owns the vehicle for the entire duration of the lease, just as the rental company owns your rental car.

 Buying is Similar To Purchasing A Home